opendistro-for-elasticsearch/sql/README.md

 ## Documentation

-Please refer to the [SQL Language Reference Manual](./docs/user/index.rst), [Piped Processing Language Reference Manual](./docs/experiment/ppl/index.rst) and [Technical Documentation](https://opendistro.github.io/for-elasticsearch-docs) for detailed information on installing and configuring opendistro-elasticsearch-sql plugin.
+Please refer to the [SQL Language Reference Manual](./docs/user/index.rst), [Piped Processing Language (PPL) Reference Manual](./docs/experiment/ppl/index.rst) and [Technical Documentation](https://opendistro.github.io/for-elasticsearch-docs) for detailed information on installing and configuring opendistro-elasticsearch-sql plugin.
 Looking to contribute?
 Read the instructions on [Development Guide](./docs/developing.rst) and then submit a patch!

 ## Experimental

-Recently we have been actively working on a new query engine primarily for better correctness and extensibility.
-The new query engine has been already supporting the new released Piped Processing Language (PPL) behind the scene.
+Recently we have been actively improving our query engine primarily for better correctness and extensibility.
+The new enhanced query engine has been already supporting the new released Piped Processing Language query processing behind the scene.
 Meanwhile, the integration with SQL language is also under way.
-For now, to try out the power of the new query engine with SQL, simply run the command to enable it in [New Engine Setting](https://github.com/opendistro-for-elasticsearch/sql/blob/develop/docs/user/admin/settings.rst#opendistro-sql-engine-new-enabled).
+To try out the power of the new query engine with SQL, simply run the command to enable it by [plugin setting](https://github.com/opendistro-for-elasticsearch/sql/blob/develop/docs/user/admin/settings.rst#opendistro-sql-engine-new-enabled).
 In future release, this will be enabled by default and nothing required to do from your side.
 Please stay tuned for updates on our progress and its new exciting features.

 ## Setup